Measures labour productivity in the business sector as measured by the ratio of output (GDP) to the number of hours worked.

 |TREND:||INCREASEINC||DECREASEDEC||NO CHANGENO CHG||POSITIVEPOS||NEGATIVENEG|

 According to Statistics Canada's latest productivity database, Alberta has the highest labour productivity level in the country.
-In 2015, labour productivity in Alberta's business sector was $69.30 per hour, 38.9% higher than the Canadian average of $49.90 per hour.
-In terms of labour productivity growth, Alberta had a 3.6% decrease between 2014 and 2015, compared with a 0.4% decrease at the national level.
-Alberta's compound annual growth rate in labour productivity over the past five years (2010 to 2014) was 0.6% per year, slightly lower than the Canadian growth rate of 1.1% per year.
+In 2016, labour productivity in Alberta's business sector was $69.70 per hour, 39.4% higher than the Canadian average of $50.00 per hour.
+In terms of labour productivity growth, Alberta had a 1.1% decrease between 2015 and 2016, compared with a 0.4% increase at the national level.